 Primary Care Outcomes Questionnaire

 The Primary Care Outcomes Questionnaire (PCOQ) is a 24-item questionnaire designed to measure outcomes in primary care.
-It measures status at a point in time, with change between two points calculated as a difference in scores.

 The PCOQ is available free for non-commercial use only and is licensed under a PCOQ licence (PDF, 71kB).
 The terms of this licence state that the PCOQ must not be adapted, translated or otherwise adjusted without first seeking prior approval from the authors.
 The University of Bristol will retain rights to any adapted or translated versions.